 I proudly admit that I am a tomboy because I was my father’s son.
 As you will see, I am a Huntress with archery and firearm skills.
 My dad taught me skills like how to hunt, maintain my vehicle, a lot of boy stuff.
 Things that I thought, then, were “Stupid”.
 I will always be grateful to him.
 His knowledge and his teachings to love the outdoor is priceless.
 Man, do I miss him!

 Currently, my goal is to transition from the city to a 20 acre property located in an off-grid community.
 We are planning to build a non-traditional home called an Earthship.
 An Earthship is a sustainable home, made of both natural and recycled materials.
 The home is also a greenhouse that will provide herbs, tropical fruits, and vegetables all year round.
 We will also build an aquaponic system (indoor pond) to provide us with fresh fish.
 For information on Earthships, go to the Off-Grid page and look for the Retirement Home-Earthship Tab.

-I have friends and family who don’t believe that we will experience a catastrophic disaster or a war in their lifetime.
-When I talk about preparing they give me a look of annoyance.
+I have friends and family who don’t believe that we will experience a war on U.S. soil in their lifetime.
+When I talk about preparing, they give me a look of annoyance.
 Sadly, I have lost friends because of my beliefs and what I do.
 Yes, my reasons to prepare may be off the wall to you but it’s my life to live and I want to live life to its fullest during good and bad times.